The Island of Dr. Moreau (1977 film): Plot

 Braddock (still struggling to remain human), Maria, M'Ling, and the still-coherent and benign beastfolk servant women stave them off.
 Braddock resists killing Moreau, who dies of his injuries.
 Braddock uses the corpse as a diversion so they can escape through the compound.
 Eventually, the man-beasts break in and the compound is burned.
 In the chaos, the wild animals which Moreau kept for his experiments are turned loose and a battle ensues between them and the hybrids.
-Most of the man-beasts are killed by the animals or consumed by the fire, the Sayer of the Law's throat torn out by a tiger, the Bear-Man tackled off a roof by a black panther, and the Lion-Man is mauled by a normal lion.
-During the final escape, M'Ling risks his life to save his companions from a lion and both fall into a pit trap.
+Most of the man-beasts are killed by the animals or consumed by the fire, including the Sayer of the Law's.
+During their escape, M'Ling risks his life to save his companions from a lion and both fall into a pit trap.

-Braddock and Maria manage to float away in the lifeboat that Braddock arrived in, but are followed by the Hyena-Man (Fumio Demura) who is one of the last man-beasts.
-After a battle with each other, Braddock kills the Hyena-Man with a broken oar.
+Braddock and Maria float away in the lifeboat that Braddock arrived in, but are followed by the Hyena-Man, one of the last man-beasts.
+In the ensuing battle, Braddock kills the Hyena-Man with a broken oar.
 Sometime later, they see a passing ship, and the serum has worn off, returning Braddock to his full human state as Maria looks on with changed, feline eyes.